 We periodically conduct a SPI Job Task Analysis (JTA) and update the SPI examination to reflect the frequency and importance of SPI tasks being performed by Sonography Professionals.

-The SPI examination for the RDMS, RDCS, RVT and RMSKS credentials is two hours long and contains 110 multiple-choice and Semi-interactive Console (SIC) questions.
+The SPI examination for the RDMS, RDCS, RVT and RMSKS credentials is two hours long, including a five-minute survey, and contains approximately 110 multiple-choice and Semi-interactive Console (SIC) questions.

 In order to earn the RDMS, RDCS, RVT and RMSKS credentials, the SPI examination must be taken and passed in conjunction with the corresponding specialty examination within five years.
 For more information on specialty examination that we offer, please visit Get Certified.